mapsforge/mapsforge/docs/Getting-Started-Developers.md

 This article describes how to build the mapsforge project and libraries from scratch and how developers should start working.

-If you have any questions or problems, don't hesitate to ask the [Discussions](https://github.com/mapsforge/mapsforge/discussions) for help.

 ## Checkout the code

 The mapsforge code is now **only** at https://github.com/mapsforge/mapsforge.
 The old repositories are not maintained anymore.